 A switch allows users to toggle the state of a single setting.

 Switches provide a way to toggle between two states with a visual indicator of the current state.
 A label can be positioned on the left, right, top, or bottom of the switch.
-The switch can be set to a disabled state, display a loading indicator, or show a custom error message.

 <daff-switch>Reminder</daff-switch>

-To use switch, import DAFF_SWITCH_COMPONENTS directly into your custom component:
+Import DAFF_SWITCH_COMPONENTS into your component:

 import { DAFF_SWITCH_COMPONENTS } from '@daffodil/design/switch';